How to Talk to Your Son About Sex, Money, and Love

-Discuss The Up And Downs Of Depression
+Discuss the Up and Downs of Depression

 Hawkes said he once had a boy come into his office who was upset about the comments of the other kids.
 “I said, ‘Who’s in control of your life?
-You’re giving permission to these people you don’t respect to control your mood’,” he says.
+You’re giving permission to these people you don’t respect to control your mood,’ ” he says.
 He advises urging your son to “give the keys to well-being to people whose opinions you respect.”
 It might not work the first time.
 Hell, it might not work the tenth.
 But this advice will lead to a new understanding, and open the doors for more conversations about mental health.

 You’ve definitely had sex (tada, a kid), but most dads don’t do a sufficient job of talking about sex in a straightforward, giggle-free way.
 When you don’t say anything, your kid’s peers do the talking for you.
 You’ve seen your son’s friends.
-They’re fine wingmen in Call Of Duty, but they don’t know anything about that booty.
+They’re fine wingmen in Call Of Duty, but they don’t know anything about sex.

 Hawkes says, ask your son if he wants to be a “porn man or a real man.”
 Explain to him that a porn man is into self-gratification, self-indulgence, and domination.
 He’s living in a fantasy world inspired by Dan Bilzerian’s Instagram account.
-A real man, on the other hand, is interested in self-control, offers protection and commitment, and lives in a real world where he’s earned the respect of his family and the people around him.
+A real man, on the other hand, is interested in self-control, offers protection and commitment, and lives in a real-world where he’s earned the respect of his family and the people around him.

 He also says to open up the lines of communication by encouraging your kids to ask questions like “When did you no longer like Mom, but you knew you loved her?” says Hawkes.
 It’s a conversation that will lead to others.
 He also says to start bringing up sexual topics during the elementary school years, because unfortunately, that’s when it starts to get real nowadays.

-Communicate Your Love By Simply Showing Up
+Communicate Your Love by Simply Showing Up

 This is the easiest trick of all — you just need to show up.
 Research shows that most dads spend only a few minutes a day with their sons.
-So, be the dad who logs a ridiculous amount of time driving to whatever karate class, finger painting show, or recorder recital they’re having.
+So, be the dad who logs a ridiculous amount of time driving to whatever karate class, finger-painting show, or recorder recital they’re having.
 That commute might also be a good time to bring up something you’ve been meaning to talk to them about.